turbot/tailpipe-docs/docs/mods/types.md

 - `tp_index` with an alias, e.g., `tp_index as account_id`, `tp_index as subscription_id`
 - `<additional account context>`, e.g., `region`, `resource_group`
 - `source_id` - Usually set as `tp_id`

-The query should also have `*`, which is generally discouraged, but helpful in these queries to make all row data available.
+- `*` - This is generally discouraged, but helpful to make all row data available

 To make mod writing easier, we also recommend using HCL locals to set query columns.
 For instance: